JoaoLopesF/RemoteDebug/README.md

 An example of use debug with serial enabled

-    Useful to see messages if setup or in cause the ESP8266/ESP32 is rebooting (telnet connection stop before received all messages) Only for this purposes I suggest it
+    Useful to see messages if setup or in cause the ESP8266/ESP32 is rebooting (client connection stop before received all messages) Only for this purposes I suggest it

 ```cpp